-For example, if using the AQUALAB to monitor the moisture content of dried potato flakes, measure the water activity and moisture content of potato flakes dried to varying degrees using the standard drying process for those flakes.
+For example, if using the AQUALAB 4 to monitor the moisture content of dried potato flakes, measure the water activity and moisture content of potato flakes dried to varying degrees using the standard drying process for those flakes.
 That data is used to construct an isotherm and infer the moisture content using the measured water activity of samples and that isotherm.
-The DUO upgrade to AQUALAB 4TE and TDL enables users to the determine moisture content and water activity simultaneously.
+The DUO functionality enables users to determine moisture content and water activity simultaneously.